Virtual-Coffee/podcast-transcripts/Transcriptions-Guidelines.md

 - Incomplete sentence:

   `I wanted to say something but--`

+- Repetitions with more than one word:

+  `I feel like-- I feel like I wanna go there someday.`

 - Give no space before and a space after the double dash.
 - Use lowercase for the sentence that follows the double dash.